dcbaker/cython/docs/src/userguide/language_basics.rst

 This run-time ‘late binding’ is a major cause of Python’s relative slowness compared to ‘early binding’ languages such as C++.

-However with Cython it is possible to gain significant speed-ups through the use of ‘early binding’ programming techniques.
+However with Cython0 it is possible to gain significant speed-ups through the use of ‘early binding’ programming techniques.

 .. note:: Typing is not a necessity